bmboyle/autocomplete/README.md

 https://github.com/npgall/concurrent-trees

 Various test cases can be found in this autocomplete project demonstrating the use of the API and verifying the concurrency features.

+## Building

+To build the autocomplete library and run the test cases, a gradle build script is provided.
+Install gradle on your machine, navigate to the autocomplete directory, and run `gradle check`.
+This command will build the project and run test cases.
+Upon completion, a `build` directory will be generated with a resulting JAR file and test results.